needle-mirror/com.unity.addressables/Documentation~/AddressablesAndSpriteAtlases.md

 # Build sprite atlases

 Some `SpriteAtlas` options can change how Unity loads sprites.
-This is important to consider if you want to use the **Use Asset Database** [Play Mode Script](xref:addressables-groups-window).
+This is important to consider if you want to use the **Use Asset Database** [Play mode Script](xref:addressables-groups-window).

 The following examples explain how Addressables handles a `SpriteAtlas` differently than other assets: